npereira89/learn_python/README.md

     pip3 install --pre instaloader
 ```
 > [!WARNING]
 > The use of those Instagram scripts, could result in temporarily IP address banned to login in your Instagram account.
 Beware, when you use it.
+Probably you'll get an error 404, 401 but it's normal because you are using an Graph API. **In future, I will update those scripts you Graph.**

 > [!CAUTION]
 > NOT USE IT WITH A VPN